 - Your image shouldn’t carry any promotional text, watermark, or logo.

 - Your images should be of high quality and have a white background.

 Select the Price of your products

 The price attribute requires you to input the prices that you would like to charge for individual products.
-However, when you mention the price units, you need to ensure that a given products price (within the selected currency) needs to be rounded off to two decimals.
+However, when you mention the price units, you must ensure that a given product’s price (within the selected currency) is rounded to two decimals.

 - A majority of the eCommerce markets are sensitive to price.
 Therefore, you need to ensure that you curate a proper pricing strategy before finalizing the range or price of a product.

 - Ensure that the price of suggested products is similar for both the landing page and your site.

 Name your brand under the Brand column.